Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Constraints

 \section{Constraints}

 There are a number of experimental bounds that constrain this scenario, arising from flavor physics, collider physics, and precision measurements.
-We provide a summary of these constraints below, specifying the ways in which our model avoids them. \\
+We provide a summary and discussion of these constraints below. \\

 \textbf{Electron $g-2$:} precision measurements of the electron anomalous magnetic moment~\cite{Odom:2006zz}, which will receive contributions from $Z'$ loops.
-This places a mass-dependent bound on the value of $g_V^e$, and becomes particularly constraining for lighter $Z'$ masses.
-Taking, for example, $m_{Z'}=0.1$ GeV and $|g_V^e| = 5 \times 10^{-3}$, one finds a modification to the electron $a_e = (g_e-2)/2$ of order $6 \times 10^{-12}$.
-Quite generally, we find that
+This places a mass-dependent bound on the value of $|g_V^e|$, and becomes more constraining for lighter $Z'$ masses.
+We find that~\cite{Pospelov:2008zw}

 The current bound on $a_e$ depends on the comparison of the theoretical predictions~\cite{Aoyama:2019ryr,Volkov:2019phy} and the most recent experimental determination~\cite{Fan:2022eto}, but is also affected by the current uncertainty in the value of the electromagnetic structure constant~\cite{Parker:2018vye,Morel:2020dww}.
 An approximate bound may be set,